Request A Free Travel Guide

 Get The GuideFlagstaff blooms with a whole lot of unexpected amidst the world’s largest contiguous emerald green ponderosa pine forest, sapphire blue skies and mountain crisp air that will have you begging for more daylight.

-With close proximity to two national parks, six national monuments, and eight state parks that claim their own distinct flora, and where multi-use trail systems are plentiful, Flagstaff offers plenty of spring things-to-do, many of which are outdoor activities including hiking, biking and watching – yes – wildlife watching offering views of wintering bald eagles, elk, waterfowl and more.
+With close proximity to two national parks, six national monuments, and eight state parks that claim their own distinct flora, and where multi-use trail systems are plentiful, Flagstaff offers plenty of spring things-to-do, many of which are outdoor activities including hiking, biking, and wildlife watching – yes – wildlife watching, offering views of wintering bald eagles, elk, waterfowl and more.
 Perhaps there’s a preference for walking tours or sipping hand-crafted cocktails or stargazing.
 We’ve got all that, too, plus zip lining in the world’s largest contiguous ponderosa pine forest and many more by-appointment experiences.

 The Museum Club is a popular roadhouse and dance club, offering the best in live country-western and after-hours entertainment.